carbon-language/carbon-lang/llvm/docs/CommandGuide/FileCheck.rst

 .. option:: --check-prefix prefix

  FileCheck searches the contents of ``match-filename`` for patterns to match.
 By default, these patterns are prefixed with "``CHECK:``".
-If you'd like to use a different prefix (e.g. because the same input file is checking multiple different tool or options), the :option:`--check-prefix` argument allows you to specify a specific prefix to match.
+ If you'd like to use a different prefix (e.g. because the same input file is checking multiple different tool or options), the :option:`--check-prefix` argument allows you to specify one or more prefixes to match.
+Multiple prefixes are useful for tests which might change for different run options, but most lines remain the same.

 .. option:: --input-file filename